Xilinx/Vitis-AI-Tutorials/Design_Tutorials/09-mnist_pyt/README.md

 |--quant_mode|'calib'|Quantization script mode: 'calib' - quantize, 'test - evaluate quantized model|
 |--batchsize|100|Batchsize used in evaluation - adjust for memory capacity of your GPU(s)|

-# Step 2 - Compiling for the target
+# Step 2 - Compiling for the Target

 To run step 2, execute the `compile.sh` shell script with one of the target boards as a command line argument, for example: